 Dacast is a great streaming solution that offers all of these useful features.
 You can learn more about the full range of features that we offer on our website.

 As we touched upon in the OVP section, the CDN platform that your OVP uses makes a world of difference in your viewers’ experience.

-A CDN, or content distribution network, is the system of proxy servers that are used to distribute content.
+A CDN (Content Delivery Network), is the system of proxy servers that are used to distribute content.
 The best video hosting platforms integrate with powerful CDNs.
-Look for an OVP that uses a large, top-tier content delivery network.
+Look for an OVP that uses a reliable, global content delivery network.

-You want to choose a CDN that has a decent-sized distribution network.
+You want to choose a live streaming CDN that has a decent-sized distribution network.
 More than 100,000 servers are ideal.
 This will help you bring high-quality streaming to viewers in a wider geographical region.